On strong convergence of an elliptic regularization with the Neumann boundary condition applied to a stationary advection equation: Introduction

-This singular perturbation problem has been considered at least since 1970 \cite{1970Ba}, where the perturbation with the homogeneous Dirichlet boundary condition was also considered and a difference of convergences between that case and ours was remarked.
+This singular perturbation problem has been addressed at least since 1970 \cite{1970Ba}, where Bardos also considered the perturbation with the homogeneous Dirichlet boundary condition, and made a remarks on a difference of convergences between that case and ours.
 As far as the authors know it is Livne and Schuss \cite{1973LS} that gave an explicit convergence rate of the perturbation by degenerate elliptic operators for the first time.
-Since the Laplacian can be regarded as an degenerate elliptic operator, their result is related with ours.
-Temam et al. \cite{GJHT} have discussed boundary layers appearing in the singular perturbation problem posing the homogeneous Dirichlet boundary condition and, as a byproduct, they have derived some convergence rates.
+Since the Laplacian can be regarded as an degenerate elliptic operator, their result covers ours.
+Goering et al. \cite{GFLRT} discussed pointwise convergence with its convergence rates in the setting of classical solutions by constructing barrier functions near boundary layers, which also yields the convergence rates in the $L^2$ sense.
+Temam et al. \cite{GJHT} discussed higher order asymptotic expansions of boundary layers and, as a byproduct, they also derived some convergence rates.
 For the case with the homogeneous Neumann boundary condition, see \cite{JT}.
-However, their technique is applicable only in some concrete cases, which motivates us to discuss convergence rates in general settings.
+However, these techniques require classical smoothness of solutions.
+On the other hand, in terms of error analysis on finite element methods, convergence rates in the $L^2$ space are helpful and hence the standard Sobolev spaces $H^m(\GO)$ are natural for the solution space, which was suggested in \cite{Lube}.
+This motivates us to discuss convergence rates in the $L^2$ framework.

 As a related work, Beir\~{a}o da Veiga \cite{1987Veiga1} made use of the perturbed problem with the homogeneous Dirichlet condition in order to capture $W^{1, p}$, $L^p$ and $W^{-1, p}$ solutions to the stationary advection equation.
 In his setting $\p \GO = \GG_0$ and the boundary condition to the original problem is posed by assuming that the inhomogeneous term $f$ has a compact support.
 Bae et al. \cite{BCJK} extended his results to other function spaces.